robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-16/2/activities/02_Report_Review/Unsolved/README.md

 5. Download and the Metasploitable report.
 The report includes three vulnerabilities from a completed Metasploitable scan.
 Review the report and answer the questions below.

     - Write your answers so they can be understood by a non-technical audience.
 Be prepared to share with the class.

 #### Samba Badlock Vulnerability

-1. What is the primary purpose of Samba?
+1. What is the primary purpose of Samba? **Samba is a networking protocol providing file and print services for windows clients and can integrate as  a Windows Domain Controller or member.**

-2. Based on the scan results, how is our Samba server being exploited?
+2. Based on the scan results, how ~~is our~~ can out Samba server being exploited? **By exploiting an un patched vuln?**

-3. How can we patch this vulnerability?
+3. How can we patch this vulnerability? **we can upgrade to Samba version 4.2.11 / 4.3.8 / 4.4.2 or later**

-4. What are some of the disadvantages of fixing this vulnerability?
+4. What are some of the disadvantages of fixing this vulnerability? **this may break services relying on it**

 #### NFS Exported Share Information Disclosure

-1. What is the primary purpose of a network file system (NFS)?
+1. What is the primary purpose of a network file system (NFS)?  **NFS is a protocol for sharing files over a network**

-2. Based on the scan results, how is our NFS being exploited?
+2. Based on the scan results, how is our NFS being exploited?  **By allowing an unauthorized remote server to mount a file system**

-3. Because NFS does not support authentication or encryption, how would you suggest fixing this vulnerability (assuming that our other servers are patched and don't have vulnerabilities)?
+3. Because NFS does not support authentication or encryption, how would you suggest fixing this vulnerability (assuming that our other servers are patched and don't have vulnerabilities)?  **configure NFS ON-REMOTE-HOST to only allow authoized hosts to mount it's remote shares.**

-4. If we wanted to fix this, how would it affect our day-to-day business activities, such as how our users share files?
+4. If we wanted to fix this, how would it affect our day-to-day business activities, such as how our users share files?  **?????????????????**

 **Unencrypted Telnet Server**

-1. What is the purpose of Telnet?
+1. What is the purpose of Telnet? **telnet provides command line interface for communication with a remote device**

-2. What port does Telnet use?
+2. What port does Telnet use? **Telnet uses point 23**

-3. What protocol should we use to connect to the server?
+3. What protocol should we use to connect to the server? **We should use SSH to connect to the server**